-A power-on event will generate an internal POR pulse when a VDD rise is detected.
-The Reset pulse will occur at the POR circuit threshold voltage (VPOR), which is nominally 1.85V.
+A power-on event generates an internal POR pulse when a VDD rise is detected.
+The Reset pulse occurs at the POR circuit threshold voltage (VPOR) which is nominally 1.85V.
 The device supply voltage characteristics must meet specified starting voltage and rise rate requirements.
-The POR pulse will reset a POR timer and place the device in the Reset state.
-The POR also selects the device clock source identified by the oscillator configuration fuses.
+The POR pulse resets a POR timer and places the device in the Reset state.
+The POR also selects the device clock source identified by the oscillator Configuration fuses.

 The POR circuit inserts a small delay, TPOR, which is nominally 10 μs and ensures that the device bias circuits are stable.
-Furthermore, a user selected power-up time-out (TPWRT) is applied.
-The TPWRT parameter is based on device Configuration bits and can be 0 ms (no delay), 4 ms, 16 ms or 64 ms. The total delay is at device power-up TPOR + TPWRT.
-When these delays have expired, SYSRST will be negated on the next leading edge of the Q1 clock, and the PC will jump to the Reset vector.
+Furthermore, a user-selected power-up time-out (TPWRT) is applied.
+The TPWRT parameter is based on device Configuration bits and can be 0 ms (no delay), 4 ms, 16 ms or 64 ms. The total delay is at device power-up, TPOR + TPWRT.
+When these delays have expired, SYSRST will be negated on the next leading edge of the Q1 clock and the PC jumps to the Reset vector.